 York Regional Police response will be under the direction of the Chief of Police or designate.
 York Regional Police will respond in accordance with the Incident Management System.
-York Regional Police shall supply an Incident Commander at the location(s) of the major incident and a representative(s) in the Regional Emergency Operations Centre (REOC).
-All police response will be guided by applicable law and York Regional Police procedures.
+York Regional Police shall supply an Incident Commander at the location(s) of the major incident and a representative(s) in the Regional Emergency

-At all times York Regional Police will respond and act under the direction of the Chief of Police or designate and in accordance with applicable law and York Regional Police Procedures.
+Responsibilities At all times York Regional Police will respond and act under the direction of the Chief of Police or designate and in accordance with applicable law and York Regional Police Procedures.